South Dakota Court Records

 What Happens When a Court Case Goes to Trial in South Dakota?

 When the prosecutor and defendant cannot agree on a plea bargain, the case goes to trial.
 After the impaneled jury has been sworn in, the plaintiff and the respondent will present evidence to support their case.
-Here, the prosecution will also be permitted to make claims, present witnesses, and the defense will be allowed to make counterclaims and cross-examine the witnesses.
+The prosecution will also be permitted to make claims and present witnesses, and the defense will be allowed to make counterclaims and cross-examine the witnesses.

 After the testimonies, the defense attorney shall open their arguments, and the defendant will do the same.
 Afterward, the prosecutor will be allowed to conclude the complaint to the jury.